Conditionally Elicitable Dynamic Risk Measures for Deep Reinforcement Learning: Introduction

 In \RL{}, the agent's optimisation problem must take into account the additional randomness due to the uncertainty in the environment.
 One can think of, for instance, a trader concerned by the risks associated with financial assets, an autonomous vehicle which must pay attention to weather and road conditions, or a medical worker whose actions and treatments impact the life of its patients.
 In most (if not all) real-life applications, there exists inherent uncertainty in the environment, and the agent must adapt its strategy to avoid potentially catastrophic consequences.
 For an overview and outlook of safety concerns in \RL{} algorithms, see e.g. \cite{garcia2015comprehensive}.

-There are numerous proposals that accounts for risk sensitivity in the literature, often called risk-aware or risk-sensitive \RL{} frameworks \citep[see e.g.][]{di2019practical,nass2019entropic,kalogerias2020better,bauerle2021minimizing,jaimungal2022robust}.
+There are numerous proposals that accounts for risk sensitivity in the literature, often called risk-aware or risk-sensitive \RL{} frameworks (see e.g. \cite{di2019practical,nass2019entropic,kalogerias2020better,bauerle2021minimizing,jaimungal2022robust}).
 Risk-aware \RL{} proposes to quantify risk of random costs through risk measures (instead of the usual expectation) to account for environmental uncertainties.
 This risk-awareness provides robustness to low-probability but high-cost outcomes in the environment, and allows more flexibility than traditional approaches because the agent may choose the risk measure considering its goals and risk tolerances.

-In the extant literature, several authors address risk evaluation for sequential decision making problems by applying risk measures recursively to a sequence of cost random variables, and by optimising the risk in a model-free dynamic framework as additional information becomes available.
+In the extant literature, several authors address risk evaluation for sequential decision making problems by applying risk measures recursively to a sequence of cost random variables, and by optimising the risk in a time-consistent and model-free dynamic framework as additional information becomes available.
 For instance, \cite{ruszczynski2010risk} evaluates the risk at each period using \emph{dynamic Markov coherent risk measures}, \cite{chu2014markov} and \cite{bauerle2021markov} propose iterated coherent risk measures, where they both derive risk-aware \emph{dynamic programming (\DP{}) equations} and provide \emph{policy iteration algorithms}, \cite{ahmadi2021constrained} investigate bounded policy iteration algorithms for \emph{partially observable Markov decision processes}, \cite{kose2021risk} prove the convergence of \emph{temporal difference algorithms} optimising dynamic Markov coherent risk measures, and \cite{cheng2022markov} derive a \DP{} principle for \emph{Kusuoka-type conditional risk mappings}.
 However, these works require computing the value function for every possible state of the environment, limiting their applicability to problems with a small number of state-action pairs.
+In contrast, here we aim to develop computational approaches to optimise \RL{} problems that allows for both continuous or discrete states and actions.